openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

     `Object` or interface instance is doing exactly that.

-  - **Weak references.**  If we made creating weak references a partial operation on `Object`, weak references become almost useless, as every class that wants to maintain some sort of weak data structure would have to bifurcate into separate paths for identity and value objects.
+  - **Weak references.**  If we made creating weak references a partial operation on `Object`, weak references would become almost useless, as every class that wants to maintain some sort of weak data structure would have to bifurcate into separate paths for identity and value objects.
 (This would be similar to partializing `identityHashCode`.)
 Weak references to value objects that contain no references to identity objects should never be